vitolo99/lab4-websockets/README.md

 Proposed:

-- Support STOMP in the server side and create a small client that uses it.
 - Support SockJS in the server side and show that xhr-polling can be used as transport instead of WebSocket when needed ([additional info](https://docs.spring.io/spring-framework/docs/current/reference/html/web.html#websocket-fallback-sockjs-client)).
 - Turn the DOCTOR into a client of the server, so, the server acts only as message broker.
 - Use the server as a relay server to connect to an external message broker (e.g. RabbitMQ, [additional info](https://docs.spring.io/spring-framework/docs/current/reference/html/web.html#websocket-stomp-handle-broker-relay))